rockstor/rockstor-doc/mdraid-mirror/boot_drive_howto.rst

 for regular Rockstor use; but is provided as a guide on how to accomplish the specific install arrangement of a redundant system disk install using the more established technology of mdraid, the Linux software raid subsystem.
-Regular install requirements are met by the default install process covered in :ref:`quickstartguide` as this howto is specifically for an mdraid system disk install.
+Regular install requirements are met by the default install process covered in our :ref:`quickstartguide`.

 Rockstor uses `Anaconda <https://en.wikipedia.org/wiki/Anaconda_(installer)>`_, the CentOS default installer.
 Although there are many